May 14, 2023

 The approach that works:

 - Track everything.
 Maintain a tech debt register.
-Items you do not track silently compound.
+Items you don’t track silently compound.

 - Communicate roadmaps.
 Share the repayment plan with stakeholders - transparency builds trust.